autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 Non-goals:

-- We do not try to develop a localization system that
+- This design document does not aim to develop a localization system that
-  - does not fail in any environment
+  - is infallible in all environments
   - works outside of the pre-defined ODD (Operational Design Domain)
-  - has unnecessarily better performance than required in autonomous driving
+  - has better performance than is required for autonomous driving

 ## 2. Sensor Configuration Examples